- Sabbatical is a leave from normal employment responsibilities. Sabbatical leave is redundant.

 - Avoid using as a synonym for because.
 Use since for time purposes: Students have learned 10 new mathematical models since the semester started.

-- Always consult dictionary.
+- Always consult a dictionary.
 Examples include:

 - Criterion, criteria